 By using machine learning algorithms to build models that uncover connections and identify important insights in data, companies can make better decisions without human intervention.
 This means that companies can work more efficiently and gain an advantage over competitors.

-Ecommerce websites can use real-time analytics and machine learning to recommend visitors items they might like based on their buying history – and to promote other items they could be interested in.
+Ecommerce websites can also use real-time analytics and machine learning to recommend visitors items they might like based on their buying history – and to promote other items they could be interested in.

 And, this ability to utilize the data collected to provide even more personalized shopping experiences (or implement targeted marketing campaigns), is the future of retail.
 Visit any major eCommerce sites and you may notice that this future is already becoming a reality.